watarukumagai-git/opt/peer_review/no3/review_comment.md

 TEEE No.3 Reviewer A

 This paper constructs the optimization algorithm by combining with the PSO and Whale Optimization algorithm for production and transportation collaborative scheduling task in Intelligent Manufacturing Environment.
-Moreover, it is verified that the prediction performance of this method is superior to several machine learning algorithms through numerical simulation using wind power data.
+Moreover, it is verified that the optimization performance of this algorithm is superior to the others through numerical simulation.

 It provides an interesting data through many comparisons, but I think it still needs extensive revisions to be acceptable for publication in terms of originality, creativity, and readability.